EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 $ fplot -frmt th=3,1,1 -lt 0 -ey 3,.75 -s circ~fill=2~col=0,0,0~.5 -tp 3~1,1,.1,2,4,.2,3,9,.3
 ~~~

-+ An error bar is drawn first, using column 3 (-ey 3,.75) and to the size of the error bar, and scaling the width by 0.75.
++ An error bar is drawn first, using column 3 (**-ey 3,.75**).
+The **.75** scales the default with of the horizontal lines in the error bar symbol by 0.75.
-+ A filled circle is drawn over the error bar.
++ A filled circle is drawn after the error bar, concealing part of it.
-+ No line is drawn connecting points: **lt 0** suppresses lines.
++ No line is drawn connecting points: **lt 0** suppresses connecting lines.

 <br>